 One of the mysteries of the English language finally explained.

-usually as modifier A system whereby customers can scan goods themselves and pay without a cashier in a supermarket or other store.‘self-checkout machines’‘self-checkout requires each item to be individually scanned’
+mass noun, usually as modifier A system whereby customers can scan goods themselves and pay without a cashier in a supermarket or other shop.‘self-checkout machines’‘self-checkout requires each item to be individually scanned’

 - ‘Self checkout was the norm for Joan.’

 - ‘The Library continues to promote self-help services, such as self checkout and online responses to frequently asked questions.’

 - ‘We added self-checkout to 800 stores, even though the naysayers said it wouldn't work.’

 - ‘Self-checkout terminals are increasingly employed by retailers - particularly grocers.’